POLITICAL TORTURE IN POPULAR CULTURE:

 "trenchant... a definitive account of the way torture has been represented in narrative texts before and after 9/11, and of how these representations have reinforced and challenged policy. ... an engaging, rich and valuable book."

 Published by Routledge in 2016, as part of their Popular Culture and World Politics Series.
+The book was reissued in paperback in 2019 (this version is substantially more affordable, which makes me feel much better about publishing with an academic press).

 Political Torture in Popular Culture argues that the literary, filmic, and popular cultural representation of political torture has been one of the defining dimensions of the torture debate that has taken place in the course of the post-9/11 global war on terrorism.
 The book argues that cultural representations provide a vital arena in which political meaning is generated, negotiated, and contested.